Barney's Big Surprise: Casting

 Coleman auditioned 100 professional child actors from the Dallas area between the ages of ten to twelve who look seven to eight years old to be in the children's cast.
 Initially, Danielle Vega was asked to be a part of Barney's Big Surprise but was eventually swapped to be a series regular on Barney & Friends portraying Kim.

 When the tour performed in Mexico in 1998, Courtney Cook Chavera returned to reprise her role of Cindy since Mallory Lineberger wasn't able to extend to the Mexican tour for unknown reason.
 The performances in Mexico were also dubbed in Spanish, meaning that the voices of Barney, Baby Bop, and BJ were done by José Carlos Moreno, Elsa Covián and Love Santini, respectively.
 The voice of Professor Tinkerputt was done by Blas García as well, while Barry Pearl would still be on stage.
-Prior to the Mexican performances, the Spanish version of the show would premiere on February 19, 1998 in Miami, Florida.
+Prior to the Mexican performances, the Spanish version of the show would premiere on February 19, 1998, in Miami, Florida.

 Release

-The show made its world premiere on September 10, 1996 at Will Rogers Memorial Center in Fort Worth, Texas.
+The show made its world premiere on September 10, 1996, at Will Rogers Memorial Center in Fort Worth, Texas.
 It ran until 1998.
 Originally meant to tour in sixty cities, the tour performed in over eighty cities during its original run.
 Barney's BIG Surprise! sold nearly two million tickets during the original run.
 Along with performances in the US and Canada, the show also toured in Mexico and the United Kingdom in its initial run in 1998.
 Subsequent productions of the show were performed in Asia from 2004 to 2005 and Latin America from 2005 to 2007.
 A portion of the proceeds from the tour benefited the Starbright Foundation, which aids seriously ill children.

 Broadcast television

-The video aired on PBS on March 4, 2000, being the fifth of only eleven Barney Home Video's to be televised on that network.
+The video aired on PBS in March 1999, being the fifth of only eleven Barney Home Video's to be televised on that network.
 In the television version of the video, the songs "Mr. Knickerbocker", "Hey, Look at Me!
 I Can Fly!", "Six Little Ducks", "Old MacDonald Had a Farm", "Little Miss Muffet", "Little Boy Blue", and "One, Two, Buckle My Shoe" were omitted.

 Home media

 Originally, this video was supposed to released on VHS in June 1998, but the release was moved up to May 19, 1998.
-It was filmed at the Lawrence Joel Veterans Memorial Coliseum in Winston-Salem, North Carolina from December 13-14, 1997.
+It was filmed at the Lawrence Joel Veterans Memorial Coliseum in Winston-Salem, North Carolina from December 13–14, 1997.
 It was the third Barney live show to be released on home video following Barney in Concert and Barney Live in New York City.
 It was later re-released on VHS in 2000.